BlueDragon747/Blake256r8_Python_Module/Readme.md

 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Blakecoin network, you would need to build and install the blake_hash module for Python that includes the blake-256 proof of work code that Blakecoin uses for hashes.
+In order to run P2Pool and other Python based pools with the Blakecoin network, you would need to build and install the blake_hash module for Python that includes the blake-256 proof of work code that Blakecoin uses for hashes.

 Linux: